Christmas decs up in November? What Manchester students think of this age-old controversy

 At uni, it’s also understandable that people want to start celebrating Christmas in November to be able to fit in all the festive fun Manchester has to offer before people start heading home for the holidays at the beginning of December.

 However, there is a line, and some people cross it.
-Over the last two weeks we’ve been asking students for their opinions on this emotionally-charged, highly controversial topic, and have heard some shocking stories: One friend told us she doesn’t see anything wrong with enjoying a Christmas movie in September.
+Over the last two weeks we’ve been asking students for their opinions on this emotionally-charged, highly controversial topic, and have heard some shocking stories: Vik, a second year, told us she doesn’t see anything wrong with enjoying a Christmas movie in September.

 I viscerally disagree with this, how on earth do you snuggle up on the sofa to watch The Holiday when it’s 18 degrees outside?
 Even worse, someone said that Christmas trees should be kept up all year round.
 Horror.

-Quite a few students told The Manchester Tab they had less of a problem with decorations and more of an issue with the music.
+One third year student, Shayna, told The Manchester Tab she had less of a problem with decorations and more of an issue with the music.
 Arguably, the whole season of Winter fits in the “glittery category” – it can be celebrated and decorated as its own thing.
 The music is less general, more on the nose.

 Rumour has it the Costa on Oxford Road opposite Big Hands has been heard playing Christmas tunes – specifically, Jingle Bell Rock – in March.
 This really irked me.
 It’s hard to tell if this is considered too late or too early for Christmas music.
 Either way, what on earth, Costa – March?